shipmonk-rnd/phpstan-baseline-per-identifier/README.md

 ## Cli options
 - ``--tabs`` to use tabs as indents in generated neon files

+## PHP Baseline
+- If the loader file extension is php, the generated files will be php files as well

 ## Migrating from single baseline

 1. `rm phpstan-baseline.neon` (and remove its include from `phpstan.neon.dist`)